 Once your sophomore year hits, then you can start piling in some things in a step-wise fashion.
-You're learning how to take on more and more responsibilities, more organizational skills.
-You're going to be needed better study skills.
-You're going to be needed along the way.
-So you're just building up on each step of the way.
+You’re learning how to take on more and more responsibilities, more organizational skills.
+You’re going to be getting better study skills.
+Those are going to be needed along the way.
+So you’re just building up on each step of the way.

 Leadership is very important as well.
 You need to be able to show you’re a leader.
 You don’t have to start three different clubs on campus or run for class president.
 But you need to have some leadership experience.

 So as a sophomore, continue to be a great student and adding in these extracurriculars – research, clinical experience, nonclinical volunteering, leadership experience, and shadowing.
 Additionally, you can start prepping for the MCAT too.
 You don’t need to, but a lot of students like to do it at this time.
 They buy MCAT books and take them to their classes.
 Then they look through the MCAT books and start to prep for the MCAT along the way.

 This is where things start to get exciting!
 Junior year, especially the end of junior year, is typically the time you’re going to take the MCAT.
 Let’s say 2020 is the year you want to apply to medical school.
 I recommend you take the MCAT in March or April 2019.
 So that’s the tail end of your junior year.
 Along the same timeline, you’re also prepping your application, which starts around May and June of 2019 (again assuming you want to start medical school in 2020).
 So at the end of your junior year, things start to get even busier.

 So basically you’re adding more on top of all you’ve done during your sophomore year.
 As I’ve said, you’re adding more every step of the way.
 And by the end of your junior year, add MCAT prep.
 Get down into the ditches of the MCAT world.